zhendrikse/Introductory-course-TDD-Task-List-Kata/README.md

   - View tasks by deadline with the `view by deadline` query.
   - Don’t remove the functionality that allows users to view tasks by project, but change the query to `view by project`.

+Please also take into consideration the [Considerations and Approaches](https://kata-log.rocks/task-list-kata) section from the original kata description.

 # Implementation

 Let's implement the requirements one by one.